-Mean ultimate load and load at 3 mm gap formation for FiberTape cerclage were statistically higher than the stainless steel wire, $P \le .001$ and P = .001, respectively (Figure 2).
-Therefore, FiberTape cerclage exhibited higher mechanical strength compared to stainless steel wire.3 In addition, stainless steel wire underwent plastic deformation and/or stiffness loss around/before the defined clinical failure point (Figure 3).
+Mean ultimate load prior to failure and load at 3 mm gap formation for FiberTape cerclage was statistically higher than the stainless steel wire, P = <.001 and P = .001, respectively (Figure 2).
+Therefore, FiberTape cerclage exhibited higher mechanical strength compared to stainless steel wire.
+In addition, stainless steel wire underwent plastic deformation and/or stiffness loss around/before the defined clinical failure point (Figure 3).
 Mechanical behavior of stainless steel wire, as expected, was more ductile in nature, which involved elongation and low modulus of resilience.
 However, FiberTape cerclage exhibited brittle-like mechanical behavior with less stretching and a high modulus of resilience.